A new update of my crowdlending and crowdfunding portfolio is out, and I must say this month you will find both lights and shadows…

 The first six positions of the table remain the same as in September.
 The profitability TOP 3 is, once again, for Kuetzal (which keeps #1 with a terrific XIRR of 19.45% and €77.49 returned), Envestio (with a 17.61% XIRR and a total of €99.98 profit), and Crowdestor (with an XIRR of 15.26% and €121.26 generated).

-Let’s go for the detailed analysis of the performance of each crowdlending and crowdfunding platform!
+Let’s go for a detailed analysis of the performance of each crowdlending and crowdfunding platform!

 Below you can see my overview panel as of 31/10/2019: